Waste Disposal Facilities

 Items not accepted

 These items are classified as hazardous materials so there are rules about how they can be transported and where they can be disposed of.
-To dispose of these items contact City of Launceston Council on 03 6323 3000.
+To dispose of these items contact City of Launceston on 6323 3000.

 Sharps

 Sharps are not accepted at any of the waste facilities and must not be disposed of in household or kerbside waste, public rubbish bins, left on the ground or flushed down toilets or drains.
-Council provides free sharps containers and a free disposal service.

 Animal carcasses